 I did, however, knit this wool beanie.
 Those are also not complicated to make.
-Since we lose about 25% of our body heat through our head, wearing a wool hat definitely keeps you warmer.
+Since we lose about 25% of our body heat through our heads, wearing a wool hat definitely keeps you warmer.

 Growing up in Europe with its cold winters, we always wore undershirts.
 I have a few different colors but even here in Northern California (or when we visit Germany in the winter), I love wearing these wool undershirts.
 Wool clothing is particularly warming when you layer it.
-Mine is from a German manufacturer with a feminine lacy details.
+Mine is from a German manufacturer with feminine lacy details.
 You can find a similar one here online.